Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ## Delete Source and Sink MongoDB Connector

-1.Go the connector tab and click on connector that you have created.
+1.To access a connector that you have created in KSQLDB, navigate to the Connector tab and select it.

-2.Click on settings that is available on the top and select delete connector option that is present on the bottom
+2.To delete the connector, first, access the settings located at the top of the page.
+Then, scroll down to the bottom and select the option to delete the connector.

 <div align="center">
   <img src="images/Connector_delete.jpeg" width =100% heigth=100%>
 </div>

-Follow the same steps for sink connector as well
+The process to delete the sink connector is the same, so you can use the same steps.

 ## Confluent Cloud Stream Governance